 A Functional/Integrative Medicine Approach to Allergies

-In functional medicine, allergies are not just a reaction to the environment—they are a reflection of immune system imbalance.
+In functional medicine, allergies are not viewed as just a reaction to the environment.
+They are seen as a reflection of immune system imbalance.

 Gut imbalance and microbiome disruption